|Improvisational Creativity Workshop

 Please direct general queries to Toby Gifford at Monash University via this form

-To participate in the workshop please register your interest before 31st March 2017.
+To participate in the workshop please register by 30th June 2017.